rbawden/paraphrasing-bleu/README.md

 ## Instructions for reproducing results:

+### Data and pre-processing

+Our paraphrase data comes from [Parabank2](http://decomp.io/projects/parabank2/) (Hu et al., 2019) We take one paraphrase for each sentences, resulting in approximately 20M sentences associated with a paraphrase.

+Pre-processing applied:

+* Deduplication
+* Remove sentences longer than 100 raw tokens (no tokenisation)
+* Segment into subwords using [SentencePiece](https://github.com/google/sentencepiece) with a unigram model of size 16k
+* Randomly shuffled
+* Data splits: 3k for dev and test each, the rest for training

+Pre-processing applied to newstest data:

+* Normalisation of punctuation using the [Moses](https://github.com/moses-smt/mosesdecoder) script (to be inline with the normalisation of apostrophes in Parabank)
+* Subword segmentation as above

 ### Calculate diversity of a set of paraphrases

 There are 2 diversity metrics (lexical (BOW) adn syntactic (syntax), calculated using the following script: